heubachmedia/hmReports-Release/Documentation/CustomProperties/hmRep_GetPropertyObject.md

 ### Description
 The command *hmRep_Get Property Object* returns a custom property object variable from the area, the report or a layer.
 You define the scope with the parameter *scope*.
-If the scope does not exists, the result *propertyObject* is *null*.
+If the scope object (area, report, page, object, layer) does not exists, the result *propertyObject* is *null*.
 If the object is not null you can use the object to put your private properties in it.

 You can use the following constants for scopes: